pvallet/gourdin/README.md

 ###### POV camera
 The controls are the same but you move the camera around with the arrows (you can still use the mouse).

 ---

-## Installation

-On **Windows** you have two options:
-* Download the [installer](https://github.com/pvallet/gourdin/releases/download/v0.1.0/gourdin-windows-setup_0.1.0.exe) to install gourdin on your computer.
-You will be able to run it through the windows menu and create a desktop icon if you want.
-If you have an error telling you that you don't have the permissions to run it, right ctrl-click on it and choose "Run as administrator".
-* Download [gourdin-windows-folder.zip](https://github.com/pvallet/gourdin/releases/download/v0.1.0/gourdin-windows-folder_0.1.0.zip) that contains the directory with all the game info.
-You can unzip it and run it directly by double-clicking on `gourdin.exe`

-On **Mac OS** you should download [gourdin-mac.app.zip](https://github.com/pvallet/gourdin/releases/download/v0.1.0-rc/gourdin-mac.app.zip).
-Then you only have to `ctrl-click` on it and choose open to allow executing from an unidentifed developer (me).

-On **Linux** there is no pre-built package, you have to build it from source.

-All the files are available here: https://github.com/pvallet/gourdin/releases/

----